Keeping Your Sanity in the NICU

 For us, entering the NICU was like landing on another planet.
 It was strange.
 It was foreign.
 Nothing in my life's experience prepared me for what I confronted there.

-Elizabeth Mehren: First, and this is easier said than done, I would say: Be kind to yourself.
-If you are lucky, if your child has a long stay in the NICU, you will find it to be an all-encompassing experience.
+My first advice to parents, and this is easier said than done, is to be kind to yourself.
+If your child has a long stay in the NICU, you will find it to be an all-encompassing experience.
 It drains you, even on good days.
 So it is very important to conserve energy.
 This means taking some time to do something JUST FOR YOU, and understanding that this is not a selfish decision.
-I used to jog from our apartment on one side of New York to Emily's hospital on the other.
+I used to jog from our apartment on one side of New York to my daughter's hospital on the other.
 The run gave me some distance, and helped work off (temporarily) some of the stress and anxiety.
 It's impossible to have an entirely normal life when your baby is in an NICU.
 But some shred of normalcy is critical.
 Go to a movie -- take a beeper or a cell phone.
 Those two hours will help distract you, even briefly.
 I recommend a comedy.
 (My husband says I cried through the only movie we went to at that time, so I guess I didn't practice what I am preaching!)

 Another piece of advice: Don't waste your time trying to explain your baby's medical condition to people who can't understand it.
 Prematurity is way too scary for people who haven't been near it.
 They think they understand.
 But they don't.
 You will be frustrated, maybe even insulted and certainly disappointed if you try to give outsiders a crash course in Prematurity IA.
 I kept having well-meaning people ask me if I had sought second medical opinions.
 For what?
 To find out if her weight was really 760 grams???
 It was strange.
 These people meant well, but they just couldn't "get it."